sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Subscribing_to_push_notifications.md

 The [Cloud.PushNotifications](#!/api/Modules.Cloud.PushNotifications-method-subscribe) API provides equivalent methods for using either of these approaches.
 For instance, you call the subscribe()method to subscribe the currently logged in API Builder Push user to a channel, or subscribeToken() to subscribe an application user with only the obtained token.
 Similarly, there are equivalent methods for unsubscribing from a channel (unsubscribe() and unsubscribeToken()) and sending notifications (notify() and notifyToken()).

-It's recommended that you use either session- or token-based subscriptions in your application, but not both together.
+{{% alert title="⚠️ Warning" color="primary" %}}It's recommended that you use either session- or token-based subscriptions in your application, but not both together.{{% /alert %}}

 ### Adding the Cloud module to your project